tobiasrausch/sv/README.md

 ### Reconstructing a derivative chromosome in cancer

 The tutorial data was subsampled and subset to chr1 and chr5.
-The tumor genome alignment file is named `tumor.bam` and the control genome alignment file is named `control.bam`.
+The tumor genome alignment file is named `tumor.hp.bam` and the control genome alignment file is named `control.hp.bam`.
 The BAM files are so-called modBAM files with methylation information and reads have been tagged by parental haplotype.

 ### Structural variant alignment quality control